wei772/company-view/README.md

-# company-view
-A project in a subject called "Team Management in Developing Information Systems" IDU3191
+A project in a subject called "Team Management in Developing Information Systems" IDU3191.